Pabbaszadeh/Pabbaszadeh.github.io/_pages/research.md

 nav_order: 5
 ---

-My research focuses on leveraging machine learning, data assimilation, and hydrologic modeling to improve the accuracy and reliability of land surface and hydrologic model estimates.
-I use a variety of resources, including in-situ measurements, reanalysis data, and satellite products, to enhance drought monitoring and forecasting, flood forecasting and inundation likelihood mapping, and other environmental early warning systems.
+My research interests involve hydrologic science/water resources system analysis and computational modeling with an emphasis on predictive science, uncertainty analysis, data analytics, and high-performance computing.
+My research in general focuses on advancing our understanding of the interactions between climate, hydrology, and water resources using the data sets and methods including, machine learning, remote sensing, state-of-the-art data assimilation, Bayesian inference, distributed hydrologic modeling, ensemble inference, post-processing, and multi-modeling.
+My diverse background and contribution to engineering projects have provided me with a broad overview of climate-water interactions and motivated me to seek solutions in a multidisciplinary manner by bridging the fields of engineering, statistics, and data science.

+Drought Monitoring and Forecasting: